-Located in East Cork, about a 40 minute drive from Cork city you will find the small seaside village of Ballycotton, here you will find a cliff walk that extends about 7 km along the coastline where you will be able to take in the stunning views of the Ballycotton lighthouse and make your way down to the pebble beaches along the route.
+Located in East Cork, about a 40 minute drive from Cork city lies the small seaside village of Ballycotton, here you will find a cliff walk that extends approximately 7 km along the coastline where you will be able to take in the stunning views of the Ballycotton lighthouse and make your way down to the pebble beaches along the route.

 Time to complete: 2 hours

 Located just west of the Cork town of Macroom, on the Cork and Kerry border, Gougane Barra is a stunning national park and wooded area.
 With many loop walks and viewpoints, it is an ideal place for a picnic and a hike.
 You could really spend hours wandering around here!